-As soon as practical following the receipt of the Formal Complaint, the Title IX Coordinator and Affirmative Action Officer will gather any clarifying information from the complainant in order to complete an initial assessment to determine (1) whether or not the allegations set forth in the Formal Complaint, if substantiated, would constitute a violation of one or both Policies and (2) whether or not there is reasonable cause to believe that the Respondent(s) has violated one or both of the Policies.
-If the information indicates that such allegations, if substantiated, would not constitute a violation of Policy or that there is not reasonable cause to believe that the Respondent(s) has violated the Policy, the Title IX Coordinator and Affirmative Action Officer may dismiss the Complaint, and that decision shall be final.
-The Title IX Coordinator and Affirmative Action Officer shall provide the Complainant with written notice of the dismissal.
+As soon as practical following the receipt of the Formal Complaint, the Title IX Coordinator and Director of Institutional Equity will gather any clarifying information from the complainant in order to complete an initial assessment to determine (1) whether or not the allegations set forth in the Formal Complaint, if substantiated, would constitute a violation of Policies overseen by Institutional Equity and (2) whether or not there is reasonable cause to believe that the Respondent(s) has violated a Policy.
+If the information indicates that such allegations, if substantiated, would not constitute a violation of Policy or that there is not reasonable cause to believe that the Respondent(s) has violated the Policy, the Title IX Coordinator and Director of Institutional Equity may dismiss the Complaint, and that decision shall be final.
+The Title IX Coordinator and Director of Institutional Equity shall provide the Complainant with written notice of the dismissal.

-In the event that the Title IX Coordinator and Affirmative Action Officer's initial assessment indicates that the allegations set forth in the Complaint, if substantiated, would constitute a violation of Policy and that there is reasonable cause to believe that the Respondent(s) has violated Policy, or if the Title IX Coordinator and Affirmative Action Officer determines that the matter should be investigated, University Investigator(s) shall be assigned to conduct a thorough fact-finding investigation.
+In the event that the Title IX Coordinator and Director of Institutional Equity's initial assessment indicates that the allegations within the Complaint, if substantiated, would constitute a violation of Policy and that there is reasonable cause to believe that the Respondent(s) has violated Policy, or if the Title IX Coordinator and Director of Institutional Equity determines that the matter should be investigated, University Investigator(s) shall be assigned to conduct a thorough fact-finding investigation.